InnocentSekajja/WEB14204/students/innocent/Blog-the_interview.md

 ####THE INTERVIEW (AVAILABLE AT A BOOKSHOP NEAR YOU, GET IT BEFORE IT SELLS OUT!!!!!!!!!!)

+I called upon my trusted sister to help connect me to her work colleagues so that I could use them as guinea pigs for my user testing interview.
+Being the trusted person she is, she never disappointed.
+I got a call a day later that notified me that she had indeed lured two of her work colleagues to her house and that they had agreed to do the interview.
+Armed with a pen and paper and a pre written script, I set off nervous but hopeful as all I had to show was a set of several wireframes.
+I was nervous that they would not get it but soldiered on anyway.
+My sister had already made them feel at home and they were sipping on some cocaine, ohh sorry, coke whilst watching a Mr Bean re run.
+I did explain to them that this was a “work in progress” and told them that I needed their feedback to help me improve my design.
+This is how the interview transpired.

 ######Are there factors that influence the type of music you listen to, if so can you describe them?

 Karella: it depends on what mood i am in, if I am in a happy mood, I tend to listen to a lot of uptempo music like pop and if I am in a not so good mood, I tend to listen to slow ballads.